Introduction: Make Your Own Floating Shelves With This Simple Technique

 Cut the dowel

-I am using a 36in oak dowel.
-At the 4 inches in length, they are very strong and takes a large amount of force to break.
-Starting from one end to the other, place a mark every 4 inches.
-Then, cut the dowels at the mark, you should end up with 9 pieces.
+I am using a 36-inch oak dowel.
+At 4 inches in length, they are very strong and take a large amount of force to break.
+Starting from one end to the other, place a mark every four inches.
+Then, cut the dowels at the mark.
+You should end up with nine pieces.

 Back to the lumber

-Place a mark 2 inches from each end, and then place another in the middle.
+Place a mark two inches from each end, and then place another in the middle.
 Draw out a line, then make a center mark.

 Drilling the hole